eayin2/bacula_stats/README.md

 bacula_stats is the CLI version of bacula_monitor.
 It is easier deployable, distributable and more secure than bacula_monitor.

+## Requirements
+Install with your distro's package manager `netcat`

 ## Install
 `pip3 install bacula_stats`